grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image16.jpeg" alt-text="A close-up of a computer.":::

-4. Prior to continuing with the re-assembly, inspect the device internals to ensure no screws, foams, tape, or other foreign material has been misplaced inside the unit.
+4. Before continuing with the reassembly, inspect the device internals to ensure that no screws, foams, tape, or other foreign material is misplaced inside the unit.

 5. Hold the C Cover with one hand and carefully install the FPC onto the motherboard receptacle.
 After the FPC is fully seated, use a